mdarlow/Internship-C-Sharp/README.md

 ### New Message Bar

 For this Story, my task was to create a messaging area on layout.
-I was provided an image to replicate which as to be fixed to the bottom-left of the screen.
+I was provided an image to replicate which was to be fixed to the bottom-left of the screen.
 The green dot and the value were to be hardcoded at the time.
 Here I created a partial view:

     <!--
         01/01/21